-Sony Music's Cinta Laura Unveils New Dance Video, "Cloud 9" with a Powerful Message about Self-Empowerment
+Sony Music's Cinta Laura Kiehl Unveils New Dance Video, "Cloud 9" with a Powerful Message about Self-Empowerment

 Following the success of its social media fame, the catchy dance video is now accessible to the global crowd.